morcibacsi/arduino_tss463_van/readme.md

 [VAN bus][van_bus] is pretty similar to CAN bus.
 It was used in many cars (Peugeot, Citroen) made by PSA.

 It is capable of reading and writing the VAN bus.
 To understand the VAN protocol and the library I **strongly recommend** to read the datasheet of the TSS463C VAN Datalink Controller.
-It is included in the repository.
+It is included in the repository inside the extras folder.
 The library contains references to the pages of the document to have a better understanding on what is going on.

 ### Message types
 Understanding the various message types is essential (see page 19-21 and 42-45 in the datasheet).
 Some messages are pretty straightforward: they have a source and destination(s), but there are others which are like queries: a device (for example the display) asks another one (like the BSI or the CD changer or the head unit) for some data.
 So when you are testing and a message does not appear it could mean that you don't have the initiator in your setup (or maybe you are missing the device which should answer for the query).
 Or it could also mean that you misconfigured the receiver channels.